 GDH-5

-Catalogue Number: GDH-5
+Catalogue number: GDH-5

 Glucose dehydrogenase (GDH) catalyses the oxidation of D-glucose to D-glucolactone, while reducing in turn NAD+ or NADP+ to NADH and NADPH, respectively.
 The product of this reaction, D-glucolatone, spontaneously and irreversibly hydrolyses in water to gluconic acid, hence favouring the formation of reduced NADH and NADPH.